-Childcare providers in England registered on the Early Years Register (to provide care to children aged 5 and under) must understand and meet the requirements of the Early Years Foundation Stage.
+Providers in England registered on the Early Years Register (to provide care to children aged 5 and under) must understand and meet the requirements of the Early years foundation stage (EYFS) statutory framework.
 You must be able to show how you support children to progress within the seven areas of learning and development and encourage their development.
 A 2 year progress check must also be completed for every child aged between 24 and 36 months.

 If you employ staff or assistants you should make them aware of the impending inspection and check that all of their records and certificates are in order too!
 Get together with your staff to ensure they are well informed and up to date with their key children, can confidently carry out setting procedures and are clued up on the latest safeguarding guidance.
 Your inspector will be interested in how well you manage your staff and how you encourage their professional development.

 See our Childminder Assistant Employment Pack for relevant forms and resources.